Andrew-Tierno/WorldSim/README.md

 WorldSim
 ========

-A simplistic (very rough) model of a working ecosystem
+A simple predator-prey-vegetation interaction model written in Java.